 Several different simulation runs were used to gather data for STNN training.
 The simulation runs are consistent with the requirement that the skiprope observer must be capable of performing during various combinations of current flow through the tether and satellite spin.
 For example, one simulation represents a case in which current flows through the tether continuously, and the satellite is in yaw hold.
-Another simulation represents the case in which current flows through the tether simulation represents continuous current flow, and satellite spin at 4.2 degrees/second.
+Another simulation represents the case in which current flows through the tether only during the on-station phase, and the satellite is in yaw hold.
+A third simulation represents continuous current flow, and satellite spin at 4.2 degrees/second.
 These three scenarios will form the basis for STNN skiprope observer training and testing, and are consistent with simulations that are used for testing the Time-Domain Skiprope Observer (TDSO) [4] which will be flown on TSS-1.